Relocated Fixed-Point Iterations with Applications to Variable Stepsize Resolvent Splitting: Introduction

 from which general theory \cite{MR211301} implies that $(x_n)_{\nnn}$ converges weakly to a point $x\in\Fix T_{\gamma}$ and that $J_{\gamma A}x$ solves \eqref{e:gen-prob}.
-In \eqref{e:dr-fne}, we emphasise that the fixed-point $y_\gamma$ depends on the constant $\gamma$.
-Despite $J_{\gamma A}$ not being weakly continuous in general, with some additional work---leveraging on demiclosedness of maximally monotone operators---it can also be shown that $(J_{\gamma A}x_n)_{\nnn}$ converges weakly to $J_{\gamma A}x$ \cite{Svaiter2011}.
+In \eqref{e:dr-fne}, we emphasise that the fixed point $y_\gamma$ depends on the constant $\gamma$.
+Despite $J_{\gamma A}$ not being weakly continuous in general, with some additional work---leveraging demiclosedness of maximally monotone operators---it can also be shown that $(J_{\gamma A}x_n)_{\nnn}$ converges weakly to $J_{\gamma A}x$ \cite{Svaiter2011}.
 Convergence of the method has also been established in various nonmonotone settings \cite{A25,DP19,phan2016linear,li2016douglas,TP20}.

 For many resolvent-based iterative methods such as the \emph{proximal point} and the \emph{forward-backward} algorithms, the fixed-point set of the underlying algorithmic operator and the set of solutions coincide.
 Consequently, the fixed-point set does not depend on algorithm parameters such as the stepsize.
 This property allows the stepsize to be varied across iterations whilst preserving an inequality in the form of \eqref{e:dr-fne} and hence the original convergence analysis holds without significant changes.
 In contrast, this is not the case for the DR algorithm whose fixed-point set $\Fix T_{\gamma}$ has a parametric dependence on $\gamma\in\RPP$ and need not coincide with the solution set $\zer(A+B)$.
-In fact, due to \cite[Proposition~26.1(i) \& Proposition~26.1(iii)(b)]{BC2017}, we have

-As a consequence of \eqref{e:Fix}, the fixed-point sets of the DR operators for different parameters can be completely disjoint (see Remark~\ref{r:disjoint}) and thus \eqref{e:dr-fne} can no longer be used to directly analyse convergence of a variable stepsize version of of DR given by $(T_{\gamma_n}^nx_0)_{\nnn}$ for $(\gamma_n)$ in $\mathbb{R}_{++}$.
+In fact, due to \cite[Proposition~26.1(i) \& Proposition~26.1(iii)(b)]{BC2017}, we have As a consequence of \eqref{e:Fix}, the fixed-point sets of the DR operators for different parameters can be completely disjoint (see Remark~\ref{r:disjoint}) and thus \eqref{e:dr-fne} can no longer be used to directly analyse convergence of a variable stepsize version of of DR given by $(T_{\gamma_n}^nx_0)_{\nnn}$ for $(\gamma_n)$ in $\RR_{++}$.

 Although the stepsize parameter $\gamma\in\RPP$ in \eqref{e:0222d} does not usually play an important role in the DR algorithm \emph{convergence analysis} itself, its value is critical in methods that extend the DR algorithm to incorporate an additional operator through forward steps such as \emph{Davis-Yin splitting} \cite{DavisYin17,PedGidel18} and the \emph{forward-reflected-backward methods} \cite{MT20}.
 In these methods, the stepsize parameter is typically required to be sufficiently small so that the forward operator satisfies a Lipschitz-type inequality.
 Furthermore, as these methods reduce to the DR algorithm in special cases, their underlying operators' fixed-point sets inherit the parametric dependence on the stepsize.
 As a consequence, linesearches for these methods are not straightforward to develop and analyze.
 Another research direction where variable stepsize plays an important role is in extending \cite{guler1991convergence} on the convergence rate of the proximal point algorithm to the DR algorithm.